-You’ll need several U bolts to secure this rack to the bumper, which should be well-attached to the RV so the bike’s weight won’t cause too much strain.
+You’ll need several U-bolts to secure this rack to the bumper.
+The bumper also needs to be well-attached to the RV so the bike’s weight won’t cause too much strain.
 Generally, these are very easy to install so long as you pick a model that fits your size bumper.
-Strong bumpers are most commonly found on fifth wheel trailers, travel trailers and pop-up campers.
+Strong bumpers are most commonly found on fifth-wheel trailers, travel trailers, and pop-up campers.

-The only major considerations for this model are the weight distribution and the added length.
-It could shift the RV’s balance unfavorably toward the back end, and make it more difficult to maneuver and park.
+The only major considerations for this model are weight distribution and added length.
+Extra weight from the bikes could shift the RV’s balance toward the back end, and make it more difficult to maneuver and park.

 2. Hitch Bike Rack

-As the most popular bike rack option, the hitch rack therefore offers the most variety.
-You can easily attach one of these to the front or back of an RV or to the rear of a trailer, so it’s exceptionally simple to transfer this rack from one vehicle to another without having to worry very much about compatibility.
-The only requirement is that the vehicle have a pre-installed trailer hitch with a square port for the rack to attach.
-If you don’t have one, you’ll have to purchase and install one separately if you wish to use one of these bike racks.
+As the most popular bike rack option, the hitch rack offers the most variety.
+You can easily attach one of these to the front or back of an RV or to the rear of a trailer.
+It’s easy to transfer this rack from one vehicle to another as it’s compatible with different vehicles.
+The only requirement is that the vehicle has a pre-installed trailer hitch with a square port for the rack to attach.
+If you don’t have one, you’ll need to purchase and install one.

 3. Ladder Bike Rack